pschool-in/curriculum/content/grammar/new-topics/conjunction-2.md

 Identify if the below sentences have conjunction or not. (title)
 ```
 Yes:
-We wake up early and see the sunset.
+We wake up early and see the sunrise.
 I love school but I hate maths class.
 I completed my HW so I went to play.